National Disability Insurance Scheme: Transition to national operations

 In 2021, independent assessments were to be introduced for NDIS participants over the age of 7.
 The independent assessments will focus on "individual circumstances and functional capacity".
 Assessors will be qualified health professionals who are not NDIA employees, and they cannot be a participant's regular healthcare professional.
 Assessments will take 1 to 4 hours, and the assessors will "ask you questions about your life and what matters to you, and ask to see how you approach some everyday tasks.
 They will work through some standardised assessment tools with you, based on your age or disability".

 Disability advocates are concerned about the introduction of independent assessments, and the NDIA has explicitly linked the introduction of independent assessments to containing the cost of the NDIS.
 While the Coalition government is committed to introducing independent assessments, they do not enjoy parliamentary support.
 Following a lobbying campaign by disability coalition Every Australian Counts a trial scheme for independent assessments was put on hold in April 2021.
 Further campaigning saw them fully abandoned in July 2021.

-In April 2022, around 85% of people with disabilities in Australia were not covered by the NDIS.
-It served just over 518,000 people out of an estimated 4.4 million Australians living with disability.
-Experts interviewed by the ABC suggested that this was in part because people aged over 65 are not eligible for NDIS supports, and that some lesser-visible disabilities were harder to establish eligibility for.

 In August 2024, a series of NDIS reforms were passed, slated to reduce NDIS spending by $14 billion over the following four years.
 The reforms included moving foundational disability supports to the states and out of the NDIS, tightening eligibility rules for some supports, and setting an annual spending growth target of 8%.

+In April 2026, Minister for Disability and the National Disability Insurance Scheme Mark Butler announced sweeping reforms to the NDIS aimed at reining in ballooning costs.
+The scheme's growth will be limited to 2% each year between now and 2030 before returning to a 5% growth rate.
+The reforms include overhauling eligibility, cracking down on unregistered providers, and reducing funding for social and community participation.
+The government estimates that, by the end of the decade, these changes will result in 160,000 fewer participants than at present.
+Some participants will be diverted to Thriving Kids which is intended for children under the age of eight with developmental delays or autism.

+Demographics

+In June 2019, 298,816 people with disabilities were being supported by the NDIS.
+This number had increased to 518,000 people by April 2022, representing around 15% of people with disabilities in Australia (base on an estimate of 4.4 million Australians living with disability).
+Experts interviewed by the ABC suggested that this was in part because people aged over 65 are not eligible for NDIS supports, and that some lesser-visible disabilities were harder to establish eligibility for.

+The number of NDIS participants had increased to 761,442 at 31 December 2025, with people with autism as their "primary disability" making up 43 percent of participants.